Windy City Live: Celebrity appearances

-Through the years, celebrity and special guest visits on Windy City Live have included: Anthony Anderson, Chance The Rapper, Dan Abrams, David Muir, Diane Sawyer, Tory Burch, Jenifer Lewis, Valerie Jarrett, LaVar Ball, Masi Oka, G Eazy, Rick Bayless, Garry McCarthy, Shea Couleé, Sinbad, Nick Cannon, Jay Pharoah, Brett Eldredge, Kevin Hart, Mr. T, Michael Pfleger, Carla Hall, Chris Redd, Rahm Emanuel, Pat Quinn, Jennifer Hudson, Brian Urlacher, Martha Stewart, Jimmy Kimmel, Rosie O'Donnell, Martha Wash, and more.
+Through the years, celebrity and special guest visits on Windy City Live have included: Anthony Anderson, Chance The Rapper, Chloe Lukasiak, Dan Abrams, David Muir, Diane Sawyer, Tory Burch, Jenifer Lewis, Valerie Jarrett, LaVar Ball, Masi Oka, G Eazy, Rick Bayless, Garry McCarthy, Shea Couleé, Sinbad, Nick Cannon, Jay Pharoah, Brett Eldredge, Kevin Hart, Mr. T, Michael Pfleger, Carla Hall, Chris Redd, Rahm Emanuel, Pat Quinn, Jennifer Hudson, Brian Urlacher, Martha Stewart, Jimmy Kimmel, Rosie O'Donnell, Martha Wash, and more.

 On November 13, 2018, Michelle Obama previewed her newest book, Becoming, in an interview with Warner on the show.
 The Chicago interview took place the same day her national book tour kicked off at the United Center with Oprah.

 Production

 The show is filmed in front of a live audience weekdays at 1 p.m.
-CDT based at ABC7 Studios in downtown Chicago.
+CDT based at ABC7 Studios in the Chicago Loop.
 The running time is between 40–45 minutes per episode.
 Tickets to participate in the live audience are free of charge and available online first-come, first-served.
 Matt Knutson has been the executive producer since 2015.

 The Windy City Live set was once home of The Oprah Winfrey Show until 1988, before it moved to Harpo Studios in West Loop, Chicago.
 Following the end of Oprah in 2011, Windy City Live initially replaced the 9 a.m.
 CDT time slot in Chicago on WLS-TV.